 Your brain holds a limited number of stuff in context and laying those memories down into long term memory is an exercise in itself.
 During childhood remembering was effortless but as we get older (and wiser) long term memory requires a pain/strong emotion to lay down those memories.

 The best strategy here is to have a process like GTD (Getting Things Done Method created by David Allen) and a tool to serve as an extension to your brain.
 I believe your mobile phone when used wisely can be that extension to your brain to jot down thoughts, ideas, stuff to do, etc. so as to not forget.
 Collection is also the 1st step in the GTD method followed by processing and execution.
 Check out my prior post on the GTD Method if you are keen to learning it.
 There are other methods you can employ like [The Pomodoro Technique] for focused execution to [Decision Matrix] for better decision making.
+If you’re in the business of financial planning, then also consider getting a business coach for financial planners to keep you accountable as well as help you brainstorm new creative ideas.

 Tool I use